 1. Thaikhun, Trafford Centre

-Opening just last month in the Trafford Centre, Thaikhun has a brand new concept: all you can eat Thai grub.
+Opening in the Trafford Centre in October 2021, Thaikhun has a brand new concept: all you can eat Thai grub.
 Marking the brand’s first-ever ‘buffet’ restaurant, guests can enjoy endless plates of ever-changing dishes – including classics such as Pad Thai and Lamb Massaman, alongside carefully selected beers, wines and cocktails, and desserts station boasting the likes of a chocolate fountain, ice cream machine, popcorn machine and slushie machine.
 The restaurant boasts fantastic Bangkok-style decor, with tuk-tuk tables, boat seats and even a Buddhist shrine.
 Find them in the Orient quarter of the Trafford Centre.

 2. The Pen and Pencil